Loss of Agricultural Land to Renewable Energy Projects

 Development:

-The RMA recently formed a member committee to review the mandates of quasi-judicial agencies, as well as if and to what extent they act in the public interest and the role of municipalities in their approval processes.
-Through this committee and corresponding report, Based on the committee’s findings, RMA has put forward several recommendations, many of which pertain specifically to the AUC:
+In 2022, RMA formed a member committee to review the mandates of quasi-judicial agencies, as well as if and to what extent they act in the public interest and the role of municipalities in their approval processes.
+Additionally, in 2023, the AUC launched an inquiry and engagement process for possible changes to Rule 007 and other policy changes related to renewable energy development.
+For both the quasi-judicial agencies member committee and for the AUC’s recent inquiry, RMA provided the following recommendations, among others:

 • The AUC should specifically include a consideration of the land and soil type to the proposed project, as well as other considerations such as current and historical land use, climate and weather trends, drought and flood risk etc. within their project review process.